AndreWohnsland/CocktailBerry/docs/addons.md

 ## Creating Addons

-This section is for people, who want to write your own addons.
+This section is for people, who want to write their own addon.
 Here you will find the ressources to get started.

 !!! info "Developers Guide"